reviewboard/reviewboard/docs/manual/users/settings.rst

 ========

-To get to the account settings page, go to the user menu at the top right of the page (signified by your username and Gravatar image).
-From here, select :menuselection:`My Account`.
+To get to the account settings page, go to the user menu at the top right of the page (signified by your username and avatar image), then select :menuselection:`My Account`.

 The account settings has several sub-pages, listed in a navigation bar on the